-During the Financial Year 2020-21, your Company has entered into transactions with related parties as defined under Section 2(76) of the Act, Rules made thereunder and Regulation 23 of the Listing Regulations.
-During the Financial Year 2020-21, the Company has not entered into transactions with related parties which qualify as material transactions as per Listing Regulations.
-The Form AOC - 2 pursuant to Section 134 (3)(h) of the Act read with Rule 8(2) of the Companies (Accounts) Rules, 2014 is appended as Annexure II to this Report.
+During the Financial Year 2021-22, your Company has entered into transactions with related parties as defined under Section 2(76) of the Act, Rules made thereunder and Regulation 23 of the Listing Regulations.
+During the Financial Year 2021-22, the Company has not entered into transactions with related parties which qualify as material transactions as per Listing Regulations.
+All transactions with related parties were reviewed and approved by the Audit Committee were in compliance with the applicable provisions of the Act and the Listing Regulations.